Aharon Mor: Other

 Mor served as a youth counselor in his moshav during 1961-66, and as counselor and team leader for overseas students at Hebrew University during 1970-73.
-He also served on the boards of two community centers, one in Jerusalem and one in Mevaseret Zion.
+He also served on the boards of two community centers, one in Jerusalem and one in Mevasseret Zion.

 Mor has established a number of NGOs.
 The first, established in 1974, helped families of the soldiers in his reserve tank brigade during wartime.
 The second, established in 1982, dealt with municipal issues.
 The third, established in 1997, dealt with programs for preventing violence at elementary schools.

 In addition to his own studies, Mor is involved in the academic sector.
-He has lectured on a number of topics at the University of Haifa, the Israel Center for Management and the JDC Center for Lay Leadership.
-Mor has published over 40 papers on topics such as Israel's accession to the OECD, the Diaspora, non-profit institutions and restitution of Jewish property.
+He has lectured on economics, taxes, non-profit organizations, and the restitution of Jewish property at the University of Haifa, the College of Administration, the Israeli Center for Management, the JDC Center for Lay Leadership and the Joint Organization, the Cardinal Stefan Wyszyński University in Warsaw, the Charles University in Prague, and at conferences of the Association for Israel Studies held in Israel, New York, and Prague.
+Mor has published over 40 papers on topics such as Israel's accession to the OECD, the Diaspora, non-profit institutions, antisemitism and restitution of Jewish property.

-Mor volunteers as Chairperson of Kvutzat Reut, an educational NGO in Jerusalem.
+Mor volunteered as chairperson of the Kvutzat Reut – Beit Israel Association, an educational NGO in Jerusalem, from 2005 to 2021, and later served as its honorary president from 2022 to 2023.
+He was also a member of the Board of Trustees of Braude Academic College of Engineering from 2015 to 2026 and chaired its Friends and Alumni Association from 2016 to 2018.
+In addition, he served on the Board of Directors of Ofek Eshkolot Company, which is affiliated with the college.
+Mor also founded a working group focused on strengthening Israeli philanthropy, promoted the establishment of a public council for philanthropy headed by the President of the State, and founded a working group dedicated to the restitution of Jewish property from the Holocaust era.

 He is fluent in Hebrew, English and Polish and knows some French, Yiddish and Russian.
-He has three adult sons and lives near Jerusalem.
+He has three adult sons and lives in Tel Aviv.

+Mor is a co-founder of a green startup that deals with energy conservation.